janisz/task/README.md

 # Elevator

+## Run

+To build project you should have JDK 8 then just run `./gradlew build` to run tests and get binary jar.

+## Task

 Design and implement an elevator control system.
 What data structures, interfaces and algorithms will you need?
 Your elevator control system should be able to handle a few elevators — up to 16.